System of a Down: Legacy and influence

+In 2016, the staff of Loudwire named them the eleventh-best metal band of all time.

+In 2020, British music magazine Kerrang! ranked "Chop Suey!" as the band's greatest song.

 In 2021, Kerrang! listed ten bands that, in their view, would not exist without System of a Down: Frank Carter and the Rattlesnakes, Maximum the Hormone, Portrayal of Guilt, Beartooth, Bad Acid Trip, AC×DC, American Standards, Avenged Sevenfold, Tesseract, and Viza.